needle-mirror/com.unity.physics/Documentation~/simulation-results.md

 # Simulation results

-After completion of [PhysicsSimulationGroup](physics-pipeline.md), the simulation step is complete.
+After completion of the [PhysicsSimulationGroup](physics-pipeline.md), the simulation step is complete.
 The results of the simulation are:
 - New positions, rotations and velocities of dynamic bodies - stored inside a `PhysicsWorld`.
 - Collision and trigger events - stored internally in `Simulation` streams.